MeSH: Memory-as-State-Highways for Recursive Transformers: Introduction

 As a parameter‑efficient architectural response to the scaling bottlenecks of large models, recursive transformers have recently attracted growing interest \citep{geiping2025scaling, bae2024relaxed, bae2025mixture, zeng2025pretraining, saunshi2025reasoning}.
 The core idea behind is to decouple computational depth from parameter depth by repeatedly applying a compact, weight‑shared core block in a loop.
 By breaking the tight coupling between these two depths, recursive transformers natively enable dynamic computation: they can, in principle, allocate computational budgets adaptively based on task difficulty to reduce inductive bias \citep{bae2025mixture}, and open up a new scaling axis of computational depth, complementing model size and data volume \citep{zhu20254th, geiping2025scaling,saunshi2025reasoning}.

-However, a critical challenge remains: under matched compute, recursive models with fewer parameters often lag behind their non-recursive counterparts.
+However, a critical challenge remains: under matched compute, recursive models with fewer parameters often lag behind their non-recursive counterparts {(i.e., they exhibit higher perplexity or lower accuracy compared to standard Transformers with equivalent FLOPs but unique parameters per layer)}.
 In this work, we provide measurable evidence that the performance gap stems from fundamental bottlenecks: \textbf{undifferentiated computation} and \textbf{information overload}, quantified by three observables as skewed computation, representational stagnation, and dimensional collapse.
 To address the pathologies, we propose the \textit{\textbf{Me}mory-as-\textbf{S}tate-\textbf{H}ighways \textbf{(MeSH)} } scheme, a principled architectural modification that replaces the overloaded hidden state with an explicit memory buffer governed by lightweight, step-wise routers.
 The proposed design separates persistent memory from transient computation, effectively converting the implicit challenge of state management into a clear, learnable routing problem for recursive transformers.